RoboRescueUMA/roborescueuma.github.io/content/en/authors/eva/_index.md

-﻿---
+---
 translationKey: eva
 # Display name
-title: Eva RomÃ¡n Aguirre
+title: Eva Román Aguirre

 # Full Name (for SEO)
 first_name: Eva
-last_name: RomÃ¡n
+last_name: Román

 # Is this the primary user of the site?
 superuser: true